Hello! Click on one of our members below to chat on Whatsapp

 The Sun Gate, or Intipunku in Quechua, sits around 290m (951 feet) above Machu Picchu’s elevation, offering unparalleled views of the ruins some 3 kilometres away.
 Spread out before the eyes are the dramatic mountains of Huayna Picchu, Putucusi, and Machu Picchu.

-Early explorers at Machu Picchu bestowed the Sun Gate name as they orientated themselves around the archaeological ruins.
+Early explorers at Machu Picchu bestowed the name the Sun Gate as they explored the archaeological ruins.
 In Quechua, Inti means sun, and Punku means a door or gate, which gives the Sun Gate its name.

 We now know that the Sun Gate was the most critical entrance and fortress to the entire site.
-Only the elite passed through. the Sun gate connected Machu Picchu with the Inca empire’s road called Qhapac Ñan, known today as the Inca Trail.
+Only the elite passed through here.
+The Sun Gate connected Machu Picchu with the Inca empire’s road called Qhapac Ñan, known today as the Inca Trail.

 The Sun Gate sits at around 2,745m / 9,005ft, above Machu Picchu’s elevation of 2,430m / 7,972ft.
 It takes around an hour to walk down to Machu Picchu and 90 minutes from the ruins up to the Sun Gate, following an original Inca Trail.